 So, I thought today that I would re-energize some ideas that can help make the transition more fun and more enjoyable.
-Get some cheap spiral notebooks, or legal type pad, or you can use a word document in your computer.
+Get some cheap spiral notebooks or legal-type pads, or you can use a word document on your computer.
 I’ll share three list ideas, and I highly recommend them all.

 I think you’ll find that it is the simple things, the things we don’t give much thought to that will hit this list.
 Keep it where you can find it quickly and add to it often.

-2. I Appreciate. . .
-Where the I Love list is like memories of things, this is more focused on the present.
+2. I Appreciate… Where the I Love list is like memories of things, this is more focused on the present.
 Just make an ongoing list of what you appreciate.
-Here’s some ideas: I Appreciate laughter.
+Here are some ideas: I Appreciate laughter.
 Kindness.
 Sunshine.
 Clouds.
 Traffic controls (just imagine the havoc without them!).
 My truck.
 My life.
 Etc.